How Site24x7 automates your serverless workflows using the AWS Lambda function URL integration

 You can also integrate webhooks with Site24x7 to connect multiple applications to your Site24x7 data.
 When setting up a webhook, the Hook URL is an AWS Lambda function URL.
 Some specific events generated in Site24x7 will trigger the webhook, such as a change in status of a monitor to Trouble or Critical.
 As a response, through an HTTP request, the Lambda function URL is invoked.

-Site24x7's monitoring solution not only offers Lambda monitoring but also supports multiple AWS services.
+Site24x7's AWS monitoring solution not only offers Lambda monitoring but also supports multiple AWS services.
 With our end-to-end support for over 50 AWS services and custom dashboards, Site24x7 provides greater observability into your AWS environment.

 If you’re already a user of Site24x7, see our documentation to learn more about monitoring your AWS environment.